Spirulina (dietary supplement)

-Cultivated worldwide, Arthrospira is used as a dietary supplement or whole food.
+Cultivated worldwide, "spirulina" is used as a dietary supplement or whole food.
 It is also used as a feed supplement in the aquaculture, aquarium, and poultry industries.

-Etymology and ecology

-The species A. maxima and A. platensis were once classified in the genus Spirulina.
-The common name, spirulina, refers to the dried biomass of A. platensis, which belongs to photosynthetic bacteria that cover the groups Cyanobacteria and Prochlorophyta.
-Scientifically, a distinction exists between spirulina and the genus Arthrospira.
-Species of Arthrospira have been isolated from alkaline brackish and saline waters in tropical and subtropical regions.
-Among the various species included in the genus Arthrospira, A. platensis is the most widely distributed and is mainly found in Africa, but also in Asia.
-A. maxima is believed to be found in California and Mexico.
-The term spirulina remains in use for historical reasons.
+Use of the term

-Arthrospira species are free-floating, filamentous cyanobacteria characterized by cylindrical, multicellular trichomes in an open left-handed helix.
+Arthospira species are free-floating, filamentous cyanobacteria characterized by cylindrical, multicellular trichomes in an open left-handed helix.
 They occur naturally in tropical and subtropical lakes with high pH and high concentrations of carbonate and bicarbonate.
 A. platensis occurs in Africa, Asia, and South America, whereas A. maxima is confined to Central America.
 Most cultivated spirulina is produced in open-channel raceway ponds, with paddle wheels used to agitate the water.

-Spirulina thrives at a pH around 8.5 and above and a temperature around 30 C. They are autotrophic, meaning that they are able to make their own food, and do not need a living energy or organic carbon source.
-A nutrient feed for growing it is:
+Spirulina thrives at a pH around 8.5 and above and a temperature around 30 C. They are autotrophic, and do not need a living energy or organic carbon source.